How to prevent bullying?

 • Other negative family experiences increase a child’s chances of becoming a bully Bullies are more likely to have experienced child abuse or to have witnessed domestic partner abuse (Baldry et al 2003; Bauer et al 2006).
 They are more likely to be bullied by their siblings (Wolke and Samara 2004) and to have mothers who are rejecting, cold, or indifferent (Olweus 1980).
 Moreover, bullies are more likely to have parents who believe that aggression is an acceptable way to solve personal problems.

-How to prevent bullying: Some research-based suggestions
+How to prevent bullying: Evidence-based suggestions

 What to do these insights suggest about how to prevent bullying?
 Here are some promising approaches.